NINLeviathan/consumer/README.md

 To build code in this repos using subproject two (Message v2.1)
 Checkout tag v2.0

+To build code in this repos using subproject three (Message v3.0)
+Checkout tag v3.0

 ## Build with Meson

 To build this project with the Meson build system, run the following commands on the command line.